Top 10 Ways to Distribute Deterra in Your Community

 TOP 10 WAYS TO EXECUTE A SUCCESSFUL DRUG DEACTIVATION & DISPOSAL CAMPAIGN

-1. DISTRIBUTE DRUG DEACTIVATION AND DISPOSAL POUCHES AT EVENTS.
+1. MAIL DRUG DEACTIVATION AND DISPOSAL POUCHES TO LOCAL HOUSEHOLDS.

 Deterra is a perfect complement to take-back days and prevention events, but don’t limit yourself to just these.
 You can reach an even broader audience at events like:

 - County fairs

 Hand out Deterra anywhere your organization has a presence.
 A great example is Wheeler Clinic in Connecticut, which includes Deterra in its Change the Script resource van that brings free prevention materials to events across the state.

 Public safety agencies hand out Deterra Pouches at community events year round.

 Putting together resource kits is a great way to get multiple tools into peoples’ hands.
 If your team is already distributing other prevention resources like naloxone or medication storage boxes, it’s easy to add a Deterra Pouch and information on proper drug disposal.

 Reach out to local groups who may want to distribute Deterra to the populations they serve.
 For example, the Summit County Community Partnership (SCCP) in Ohio has worked with senior centers, libraries, local businesses, schools, faith-based organizations, pharmacies and public safety agencies to distribute over 140,000 Deterra Pouches in a seven-county area.
 Check with your local CADCA coalition for insight on potential partners and distribution channels.